allthingsida/strikeout/README.md

 # Building

-StrikeOut is uses [idax](https://github.com/0xeb/idax) and is built using [ida-cmake](https://github.com/0xeb/ida-cmake).
+StrikeOut uses [idax](https://github.com/0xeb/idax) and is built using [ida-cmake](https://github.com/0xeb/ida-cmake).

-There are release pre-built for MS Windows.
+If you don't want to build from sources, then there are release pre-built for MS Windows.

 # Use cases